3UR/sinatra-template/README.md

 - **RACK_ENV**: This is the environment for the application.
 - **WEB_CONCURRENCY**: This is the number of worker processes that should be used.
 - **MAX_THREADS**: This is the number of threads that should be used.
 - **DB_ADAPTER**: This is the DB you are using it can be the following: `mysql, psql, sqlite3`.
-The default is sqlite3 if this is changed make sure to update the gemfile
+The default is sqlite3 if this is changed make sure to update the gemfile.
 - **DB_NAME**: This is your application DB name.
 - **DB_USERNAME**: This is the username for your application DB.
 - **DB_PASSWORD**: This is the password for your application DB.
 - **DB_HOST**: This is the host for your application DB.
 - **DB_PORT**: This is the port for your application DB.
+- **CACHE_ADAPTER**: This is the cache adapter you are using it can be the following: `memory, redis`.
+The default is memory.
+- **CACHE_HOST**: This is the host for your cache server.
+Default is localhost.
+- **CACHE_PORT**: This is the port for your cache server.
+Default is 6379.
+- **CACHE_PASSWORD**: This is the password for your cache server.
+Default is empty (no password).
+- **CACHE_EXPIRATION**: This is the expiration time for cached items in seconds.
+Default is 3600 seconds (1 hour).

 ### Creating Controllers